Your surgeon will explain how to prepare for your operation and will discuss your options for the type of artificial lens you can have fitted.

 The artificial lenses used in cataract surgery come in different strengths, in the same way that the lenses in glasses do.
 The three types of artificial lens used in cataract surgery are explained below.

 - Monofocal lens.
-This is the most commonly used lens in cataract surgery.
-These lenses are set at one level of vision, usually distance vision.
+This is used most often in cataract surgery.
+These lenses are set at one level of vision, usually only distance vision.
 This means you will probably need to use reading glasses as well for focusing on things that are close up.

 - Multifocal lens.
 This type of lens allows you to see both near and distant objects.